-MyAirline is the newest budget airline recently launched in Malaysia on the 1st of December 2022.
-This addition to the low-cost airlines is now a direct competitor to AirAsia and with big goals, MyAirline has learned from the mistakes of similar airlines and aims to be bigger and better.
+MyAirline, the latest addition to Malaysia’s budget airlines, launched on the 1st of December 2022.
+With big goals in mind, MyAirline aims to learn from the mistakes of similar airlines and strive to be bigger and better.

 MyAirline routes

-At the time of writing, MyAirline’s routes are mostly flying in and out of Kuala Lumpur.
-Currently, there are domestic flights to 8 destinations in Malaysia, including KL, Penang, Langkawi, Kuching, Sibu, Kota Kinabalu, Kota Bharu and Tawau.
-MyAirline is one of the fastest-growing airlines with flights to Miri, Alor Setar, Terengganu coming soon.
-If any of these destinations are on your bucket list while in Malaysia, be sure to check out MyAirline’s website for the most competitive flight deals.
+At the time of writing, MyAirline primarily operates flights in and out of Kuala Lumpur.
+They offer domestic flights to eight destinations in Malaysia, including KL, Penang, Langkawi, Kuching, Sibu, Kota Kinabalu, Kota Bharu, and Tawau.
+As one of the fastest-growing airlines, MyAirline plans to extend its services to Miri, Alor Setar, and Terengganu soon.
+If any of these destinations are on your Malaysian bucket list, be sure to check out MyAirline’s website for competitive flight deals.

-Our family of 4 had just landed in Kuala Lumpur Malaysia on our world tour and Langkawi was next on the bucket list.
-We came across MyAirline’s promo and snatched up the cheap flight from Kuala Lumpur to Langkawi on the 2nd of December – the second day of launch for this brand-new airline.
-The total cost for us including our 2 & 5-year-old kids was 192RM one-way.
+Our family had just landed in Kuala Lumpur, Malaysia, on our world tour, and Langkawi was next on our bucket list.
+We came across MyAirline’s promo and grabbed the affordable flight from Kuala Lumpur to Langkawi on the 2nd of December – the second day of this brand-new airline’s launch.
+The total cost for us, including our 2 & 5-year-old kids, was 192RM one-way.

 We took a second flight with MyAirline on the 23rd of December from Penang to Kuala Lumpur.
 Coincidentally, we watched the first-ever flight touch down in Penang with glory.
 The CEO of MyAirline and Penang’s Chief Minister welcomed the passengers into Penang with a traditional welcoming ceremony and a little red souvenir bag.